floornfts/mobile-minting/README.md

 We hope to see people (other companies!?) emerge for whom Mobile Minting, and a unified standard for expressing onchain mints is useful, and look forward to working with them to continue this mission.

 ### Questions?
-Open an issue, or email developers@floor.fun
+Open an issue, or email developers@rally.xyz